Mo-enen/AngeliA/ReadMe.md

 ## Features

-- **Seamless Playtesting**: Test your game in real time while editing the map using the most advanced map editor available.
+- **Seamless Playtesting**: The built-in map editor is specifically designed for platformer games, allowing you to playtest while editing the map.
 The engine supports open-world-style maps without boundaries.
 - **Integrated Game Window**: Run your game directly within the engine.
 No need to launch a separate window every time.
 - **Built-in Pixel Art Editor**: A dedicated pixel art editor designed for creating and managing sprite sheets.
 Supports importing assets from Aseprite.
 - **PC-Only**: Currently, the engine and the games it produces are PC only.
 The implementation is based on Raylib.
 More platforms will be support in the future.